awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 ## Sample events from Amazon ECR<a name="ecr-eventbridge-bus"></a>

 The following are example events from Amazon ECR\.
+Events are emitted on a best effort basis\.

 **Event for a completed image push**